Top 4 Pre-Trained Models for Image Classification with Python Code

 ResNet50

-Just like Inceptionv3, ResNet50 is not the first model coming from the ResNet family.
-The original model was called the Residual net or ResNet and was another milestone in the CV domain back in 2015.
+Just like Inceptionv3, ResNet50 is not the first image classification model from the ResNet family.
+The original model, the Residual net or ResNet, was another milestone in the CV domain back in 2015.

-The main motivation behind this model was to avoid poor accuracy as the model went on to become deeper.
-Additionally, if you are familiar with Gradient Descent, you would have come across the Vanishing Gradient issue – the ResNet model aimed to tackle this issue as well.
+The main motivation behind this image classification model was to avoid poor accuracy as the model went on to become deeper.
+Additionally, if you are familiar with Gradient Descent, you would have encountered the Vanishing Gradient issue – the ResNet model also aimed to tackle this issue.
 Here is the architecture of the earliest variant: ResNet34(ResNet50 also follows a similar technique with just more layers)

 Pre-trained Models for Image Classification : ResNet Architecturee

-You can see that after starting off with a single Convolutional layer and Max Pooling, there are 4 similar layers with just varying filter sizes – all of them using 3 * 3 convolution operation.
-Also, after every 2 convolutions, we are bypassing/skipping the layer in-between.
+You can see that after starting with a single convolutional layer and Max Pooling, there are 4 similar layers with varying filter sizes – all of them using 3 * 3 convolution operation.
+Also, after every 2 convolutions, we are bypassing/skipping the layer in between.
 This is the main concept behind ResNet models.
-These skipped connections are called ‘identity shortcut connections” and uses what is called residual blocks:
+These skipped connections are called ‘identity shortcut connections” and use what is called residual blocks:

 pre-trained Models for Image Classification : Residual Blocks

-In simple terms, the authors of the ResNet propose that fitting a residual mapping is much easier than fitting the actual mapping and thus apply it in all the layers.
-Another interesting point to note is the authors of ResNet are of the opinion that the more layers we stack, the model should not perform worse.
+In simple terms, the authors of ResNet propose that fitting a residual mapping is much easier than fitting the actual mapping and thus applying it to all the layers.
+Another interesting point to note is that the authors of ResNet are of the opinion that the more layers we stack, the model should not perform worse.

-This is contrary to what we saw in Inception and is almost similar to VGG16 in the sense that it is just stacking layers on top of the other.
-ResNet just changes the underlying mapping.
+This is contrary to what we saw in Inception and is almost similar to VGG16 in the sense that it just stacks layers on top of each other.
+ResNet changes the underlying mapping.

 The ResNet model has many variants, of which the latest is ResNet152.
 The following is the architecture of the ResNet family in terms of the layers used: